fgpv-vpgf/fgpv-vpgf/docs/ui-overview.md

 The **Structured** legend lets the config author define the ordering of legend blocks, their names, specify custom [Symbology stacks](#57-layer-symbology-single), put things into regular groups or [Visibility sets](#515-layer-visibility-set), hide layers from the legend, and have a single legend block controlling several layers.
 Lots of power options, plenty of opportunities to break up the config.
 All this should be used for thematic maps (i.e. maps that tell a certain story with the data).

 The **Autogenerated** legend is simple - it takes the layer list and turns it into a legend, one to one correspondence (one regular legend block per one layer).

+**Note:** The config uses the term `autopopulate` when indicating the type of legend in an application.

 It should be pointed out the **autogenerated** legend - after it was generated during the config parse - is technically a **structured** legend.
 It uses a subset of elements which can be used in the **structured** legend.